Meet Our Team

-Meet our team of dedicated and compassionate people who contribute their time, their knowledge and experience, and their administrative and organisational skills to look after our retreatants, our retreat space and who help Samadhi thrive.
+Meet our team of dedicated and compassionate people who contribute their time, knowledge and experience to look after our community and help Samadhi thrive.

 Dorje Gyalpo 'David' Oromith